Blue Shirts Society: Ideology and rhetoric

 The Blue Shirts articulated a slogan of "Nationalize, Militarize, Productive."
 Blue Shirt rhetoric stressed contempt for liberal democracy and the political usefulness of violence.
 Blue Shirts favored a "permanent purge" of bureaucracy, and in their view a "mass violence organization" was necessary to achieve that purge.

 Blue Shirt ideology was influenced by contact with the Nazi advisors to the KMT, such as Hermann Kriebel.
 The organization was inspired by the German Brownshirts and the Italian Blackshirts, although unlike those organizations, the Blue Shirts were composed of political elites, not the popular masses.
+Historians Paul Jackson and Cyprian Balmires, have classified the Blue Shirt Society as a ‘fascistic’ ultranationalist group rather than a ‘fascist’ group.